Cosmian/mse-cli/documentation/docs/home/develop.md

 - `requirements.txt`

-This code is supposed to be sharable, as your convenience, to any user in order to check the trustworthiness of your app.
+This code is supposed to be sharable to any user, as your convenience, in order to check the trustworthiness of your app.
 As a matter of fact, *do not write any secret into your code*.
 For example: passwords or keys to connect to a third-party service like a remote storage or a database.